trufflesuite/trufflesuite.com/src/blog/three-new-ganache-features-to-improve-your-developer-experience/index.md

 const provider = Ganache.provider(options);
 ```

-You can verify that this is working by attempting to fetch a mainnet block using the **eth_getBlockByNumber** flag:
+You can verify that this is working by attempting to fetch a mainnet block using the **eth_getBlockByNumber** method:

 ```javascript
 const block = await provider.request({ method: "eth_getBlockByNumber", params: ["0xec4eb0"] });